-A shed base is an essential past of building a shed, the base has to be properly made to give your shed a solid foundation.
-On the face of things, building a shed base might seem like a daunting task, but follow these simple steps and you’ll have a level and sturdy base for your new shed in no time at all.
+A shed base is an essential part of building a shed (whether they may be wooden or metal garden sheds), the base has to be properly made to give your shed a solid foundation.
+On the face of things, building a shed base or any other building for that matter such as summer house, log home, or a simple garden storage might seem like a daunting task, but follow these simple steps and you’ll have a level and sturdy base for your new shed in no time at all.

 Plan Where Your Shed Will Be Located